 The Pilliga Forest, situated between the towns of Coonabarabran and Narrabri, in north western NSW, offers a rugged, remote and iconically Australian landscape, not found anywhere else in the country.
-To accurately picture the vast size of the Pilliga Forest, think big; two Sydney metro’s big.
+To accurately picture the vast size of the Pilliga Forest, think big: two Sydney metro’s big.
 Home to the largest native forest west of the Great Dividing Range, the Pilliga Forest consists of unmistakably beautiful Australian trees and bushland, encompassing about 5,000 square kilometres of public bushland with stunning sandstone gorges and wildlife.

 Long stretches of road that go on forever